onlabsorg/olojs/docs/api/http-store.md

 - `options.extension` is a custom file extension to be appended to the path of each `read`, `write` and `delete` request.
 - `httpStore` is a [olojs.Store](./store.md) object

+> HTTPStore inherits from the [Store](./store.md) class and overrides the
+> methods described below.

 httpStore.read - async method
 ------------------------------------------------------------------------